-Seqwater has indicated that the observable decline is attributable to a change in contract associated the Stanwell power station and Toowoomba regional council.
-Seqwater stated
+Seqwater has indicated that the observable decline is attributable to a change in contract associated with the Stanwell power station and Toowoomba Regional Council.
+Segwater stated:

-"A new contract for water supply to Stanwell is with the Minister (Treasurer) for deeming. which is from

-1/7/17 to 30/6/23.
+"A new contract for water supply to Stanwell is with the Minister (Treasurer) for deeming. which is from 1/7/17 to 30/6/23.
 There is provision for extension to 30/6/28 and subsequently to 30/6/33 at Stanwell's request."
-29
+50

-Seqwater has advised that it assumed the risk with the revenue offsets by assuming that the contract will continue to 2028, so there is another ten years of revenue offsets to the benefit of the bulk water price to other customers.
-Seqwater have also stated
+Seqwater has advised that it assumed the risk with the revenue offsets by assuming that the contract will continue to 2028, so there is another 10 years of revenue offsets to the benefit of the bulk water price to other customers.
+Seqwater have also stated:

-"For Toowoomba Regional council a contract has been in place since 20/12/12 expiring 28/1/20.
+"For Toowoomba Regional council a contract has been in place since 20/12/12 expiring 28/1/20

 There is an option to extend for a further 10 years which requires TRC to notify Seqwater by 28/7/19.
 At this point there is no negotiation contemplated until early 2019.
 Seqwater believes that TRC will seek to extend the contract in light of Toowoomba's historic and continuing issues with water supply and has included this revenue offset out to 2028."
-30
+51

-KPMG has assessed Seqwater's proposed revenue offsets for inclusion in the base year and notes that the expenditure proposed for .
-We note that the proposed revenue offset for TRC is consistent with the contract information provided by Seqwater.
+KPMG has assessed Seqwater's proposed revenue offsets for inclusion in the base year and notes that the expenditure proposed for

+.
+We note that the proposed revenue offset for Toowoomba Regional Council is consistent with the contract information provided by Segwater.

-Seqwater has indicated that difference between the contract values is to compensate Seqwater for ending the old contract 1 year early (i.e., 30 June 2017 instead of 30 June 2018) and moving to a new contract with a lower fixed charge.
+Seqwater has indicated that the difference between the contract values is to compensate Seqwater for ending the old contract one year early (i.e. 30 June 2017 instead of 30 June 2018) and moving to a new contract with a lower fixed charge.

-29 Segwater RFI 070 / QCA RFI 1 Question 1 (a) and (b).
+50 Segwater RFI 070 / QCA RFI 1 Question 1 (a) and (b).

-30 Seqwater RFI 070 / QCA RFI 1 Question 1 (a) and (b).
+51 Seqwater RFI 070 / QCA RFI 1 Question 1 (a) and (b).